rysiek98/Flashcards/README.md

 # Flashcards

 Flashcards application created in Spring & PSQL (Backend) and with React (Frontend).
-Flashcard application help learn new words.
-We could add new flashcards, updated, delete flashcard and the most important learn new words from flashcards.
+Flashcard application help learn new words in foreign language.
+We could add new flashcards, updated, delete flashcard and the most important learn new language from flashcards.

 This is my first React application.
 Project starts: 20.08.2020.